The Zeta Tail Distribution: A Novel Event-Count Model: Applications in Risk Analysis

 {} {}

-This ratio, plotted in Figure 2, decreases over $a$ from a maximum of about $1.2899$ at $0^{+}$ to a limiting value of 1.0 as $a\rightarrow\infty$.\footnote{The exact value at $0^{+}$ is $2\left(\zeta\left(2\right)-1\right)$.} In other words, for small values of $a$, the $\textrm{Zeta Tail 0}\left(a\right)$ distribution raises the probability of 0 counts over that of the $\textrm{Geometric 0}\left(p\right)$ distribution \textendash{} assuming comparable tail characteristics \textendash{} by almost 30 percent.
-In the actuarial finance literature, zero-inflated event-count distributions are particularly useful for modeling insurance loss frequencies, which often arise from implicit mixtures of two random components: (i) a fundamental process generating the actual number of damages occurring within a given time period; and (ii) a secondary process causing certain damage occurrences to be removed from the first process (e.g., through enhanced risk control measures or the application of insurance deductibles to preclude payment).
-The $\textrm{Zeta Tail 0}\left(a\right)$ distribution's naturally higher zero-count probability could make it more attractive in such settings.
+This ratio, plotted in Figure 2, decreases in $a$ from an upper bound of $\zeta\left(2\right)\approx1.6449$ as $a\rightarrow0^{+}$ to a limiting value of $1.0$ as $a\rightarrow\infty$.
+In other words, for small values of $a$, the $\textrm{Zeta Tail 0}\left(a\right)$ distribution raises the probability of $0$ counts over that of the $\textrm{Geometric 0}\left(p\right)$ distribution -- assuming comparable tail characteristics -- by almost $65$ percent.
+In the actuarial finance literature, zero-inflated event-count distributions are particularly useful for modeling insurance loss frequencies, which often arise from implicit mixtures of two random components: (i) a fundamental process generating the actual number of damages occurring within a given time period; and (ii) a secondary process causing certain damage occurrences to be removed from the first process (e.g., through enhanced risk-control measures or the application of insurance deductibles to preclude payment).
+The $\textrm{Zeta Tail 0}\left(a\right)$ distribution's naturally greater zero-count probability could make it more attractive in such settings.